mathiasweidinger/website_source/content/research.md

 ### Work in Progress

-- Spatially explicit exposure metrics significantly alter estimates of socioeconomic responses to deforestation (with Stephan Dietrich and Stafford Nichols)
+- Spatially explicit exposure metrics can help gauge highly localized socioeconomic effects of environmental shocks. (with Stephan Dietrich and Stafford Nichols)

 ### Unpublished Work